 Difficulty: Hard

-People come up from the Watchman Campground to watch the sunset over Zion National Park – but if you ask me, it’s the sun setting on the mountains behind you that steals the show!
+People come up from the Watchman Campground to watch the sunset over Zion National Park.
+If you ask me though, I thought the sun setting on these mountains behind the main view was the best part.

-But tread carefully; if you decide to take in all this beauty after sundown then that beloved park shuttle will no longer be operating.
-Plan ahead or break out your walking shoes for the journey back to your hotel.
+But, be careful when doing sunset hikes. if you decide to enjoy the views until after sundown then the park shuttle will no longer be operating.
+Plan ahead and leave earlier or be prepared to walk back to your hotel.

-Before you venture up this 3 mile trail, make sure to pack enough water.
-Even in April at 6pm it’s sweltering!
-And don’t forget your headlamp – or else when sunset rolls around you’ll be stuck in darkness on the way back down.
+Before you head up this 3-mile trail, make sure to also pack enough water.
+Even in April at 6 pm it’s extremely hot!
+And don’t forget your headlamp, or else when the sun sets you’ll be stuck in the dark on the way back down.

 Trail: The Watchman Trail